Since the Beginning

 11. Post-Darwinian Interpretations of Genesis 1-2 Aaron T. Smith

 Postscript Kyle R. Greenwood

 "One important role scholars have is putting information on the table for consideration.
 In our time, this is crucial for the early chapters of Genesis.
 As the relationship between science and the Bible is under constant discussion, many think that a long-standing consensus in church history is being challenged.
 In this book, however, readers discover that this perceived consensus is actually a controversy that has stretched throughout the history of interpretation.
-Here they discover the multiplicity of voices and interpretations that have characterized the discussion--always in the context of today's issues.
-Such valuable information gives us pause for thought before concluding that Christianity has always been of one mind about these issues.
+Here they discover various voices and interpretations that have characterized the discussion--always in the context of today's issues.
+Such valuable information gives us pause before concluding that Christianity has always been of one mind about these issues.
 This is an extremely important volume that elegantly addresses these fundamental questions."

 John H. Walton, professor of Old Testament, Wheaton College